cbueche/ZenPacks.community.CiscoEnvMon/README.rst

 ------------

 - Egor Puzanov is the original author
-- Russell Dwarshuis added the CiscoPluggableOpticsSensor* part
+- Russell Dwarshuis added the CiscoPluggableOpticsSensor* parts
-- Lionel Seydoux developed the Cisco Nexus part
+- Lionel Seydoux developed the Cisco Nexus parts
 - Charles Bueche streamlined the Nexus part and integrated it into this ZenPacks